Mr-Chaim/machineLearning/README.md

             2 - Direction-1
             3 - Direction-2

         Added speed and distance layers to each of the directions networks in order to precisely predict the angle it should be used.

-        Removed the Absolute tilt layer as it should not have weights for it being an Input value - Noting that the distance still has weights for it still takes in consideration the general angle in which the source is from the target, as example, the Absolute distance should not have the same weight for being 10 meters above as it has for being below the target.
+        Removed the Absolute tilt layer as it should not have weights for it being an Input value
+        - Noting that the distance still has weights for it still takes in consideration the general angle in which the source is from the target, as example, the Absolute distance should not have the same weight for being 10 meters above as it has for being below the target.
 It is a cheat to save weight space and nodes.

         Many functions in the mathLybrary have been revisited and fixed.

         General polish and the addition of comments to the code itself.

-        Issues Fixed:------------------------------------------------------------------------------------------------------------
+        Issues Fixed:------------------------------------------------------------------------------------------------

         Emiter not leting object reach "Infinitesly small" distance.

         Absolute distance getting getting infinitesly small or large, sending object flying away and breaking the algoritm.
             - This problem was avoided by not having conflicts between Absolute maximum distances and maximum Delta being equal.

         Rogue weights have been, for the most part, fixed.
             - I will work on the optimization algorithm, for the most part is working with a sigmoid Function and depending on the layer, a Binary rectifier function, but the training is quite slow and the results are not as precise as i would like them to be.

         Orientation issue has been fixed, now the source is going in the right direction.
             - This was one of the math calculations re-writen with a better optimization method.